You may be interested in our on-going learning journeys as well:

 The Agenda 2030 was endorsed at the UN General Assembly in 2015 and promises to «leave no one behind».
 By adopting 17 sustainable development goals, the international community committed to jointly fight poverty, inequality and environmental destruction.
 Furthest behind are those facing armed conflict or other forms of violence, lack of access to justice, rampant corruption, violations of human rights, and from non-inclusive and non-accountable institutions.
 Hence, SDG 16 recognizes the links between peaceful, just and inclusive societies and sustainable development.
-This commitment guides all recent IZA Dispatches and is supported by the Decade of Action, the most recent commitment to accelerate SDG implementation.
+This commitment guides the FDFA International Cooperation Strategy 2021-24 and is supported by the Decade of Action, the most recent commitment to accelerate SDG implementation.

 Transforming our world: The 2030 Agenda for Sustainable Development